Opportunities to Serve

 Contact Paula Bowers at the Parish office (301-739-0390) with any questions.

-Music ministry is an important part of Parish life at St. Mary.
+Music ministry is an important part of Parish life at St. Mary's.
 The Second Vatican Council teaches that

 “The musical tradition of the universal Church is a treasure of inestimable value, greater even than that of any other art.
 The main reason for this pre-eminence is that, as sacred song united to the words, it forms a necessary or integral part of the solemn liturgy” (Sacrosanctum Concilium, §112).

 The foundation of sacred music in any Parish, aside from the priest and the faithful singing their parts, should be the Parish choir.
-The main choral ensemble at St. Mary is the adult choir and is a mixed choir (men and women), open to anyone college-aged or older.
+The main choral ensemble at St. Mary's is the St. Cecilia choir and is a mixed choir (men and women), open to anyone highschool-aged or older.
 Most of the repertoire is drawn from the Church’s rich patrimony of sacred polyphony, as well as modern compositions in the sacred style.

-The choir currently sings motets at Offertory and/or Communion for the 11:00 am Mass every week, from the Sunday after Labor Day until either the Sunday before Memorial Day or Pentecost Sunday (whichever is later).
+The choir sings the proper antiphons (Entrance and Communion) for each Sunday, a harmonized Responsorial Psalm, as well as sacred motets at Offertory and/or Communion for the 11:30am Mass every week, from the Sunday after Labor Day until Corpus Christi Sunday.

 Men’s and Women’s Scholae

 The Second Vatican Council also teaches that “The Church acknowledges Gregorian chant as specially suited to the Roman liturgy: therefore, other things being equal, it should be given pride of place in liturgical services” (SC §116), and that “steps should be taken so that the faithful may also be able to say or to sing together in Latin those parts of the Ordinary of the Mass which pertain to them” (SC §54).
-To this end, we will be forming a men’s schola and women’s schola (from the Latin schola cantorum, meaning “school for singers”) to sing primarily Gregorian chant.
+To this end, we have formed a men’s schola and women’s schola (from the Latin schola cantorum, meaning “school for singers”) to sing primarily Gregorian chant at Ordinary Form Masses.

-The cantor is traditionally a member of the choir who leads both choir and congregation by intoning and by singing more difficult solo repertoire, such as the Responsorial Psalm.
+The cantor is traditionally a member of the choir who leads both choir and congregation by intoning and by singing more difficult solo repertoire.
 Cantors should be able to read music and sing confidently by themselves.
 Although cantoring is far from performance, cantors should be able to lead the congregation in singing, as well.
-Cantors meet with the director and/or accompanist once during the week that they sing, as well as half an hour before Mass.
+Cantors meet with the director once during the week that they sing, as well as half an hour before Mass.

 Liturgy & Liturgical Ministries